marcelopramos/code-coverage-hands-on/README.md

 1. 📖 Read the code
 2. 🌳 Generate an AST
 3. 🔍 Traverse the AST instrumenting statements
-4. ⚙️ Generate the instrumented code
+4. ⚙️ Generate the instrumented add the code
 5. 🧪 Run tests
 6. 📊 Generate a report